 According to tradition, the Shwedagon Pagoda is more than more than 2,500 years old which would make it the oldest Buddhist stupa in the world.
 Legend says that two merchant brothers Tapussa and Bhallika met the Gautama Buddha and were given eight strands of his hair.
 They presented these to King Okkalapa of Dagon who enshrined the strands along with the relics he already had.
 But the first mention of the pagoda in the royal chronicles dates only to 1362AD.
 It has been enlarged, added to and altered over the centuries.

 It’s very Disneyland, with its 36 golden stupas.
 In fact, there are golden stupas in every direction in Yangon.
+(Myanmar is not known as the Land of the Golden pagoda for nothing).
 Or folk making statues of Buddhas.
 Close to the Shwedagon is the elegant Maha Wizaya Pagoda.
 This is new (1980).

 In the centre of town, there's yet another said to be older, golden, 44 metre tall, Sule Pagoda.
 I'm unsure how it can be older than the oldest stupa in the world, but that's what Wikipedia tells me.
 It also contains one hair from Gautama, brought by the same brothers.
 It's lit up at night and is the rallying point for politics, the hub for demonstrations.
 Downtown is also home to the largest number of colonial-era buildings in Southeast Asia.
 Rows and rows of small open shops.
 No department stores here.
 And our Garden Hotel.
 Our room, up top, necessitates climbing endless flights of stairs.